jamespcollins/down-east-flooding-map-capture/README.md

 ## Future versions

+- click matched road to open new feature form
 - reload from data form cache
 - iPad support, at least using sidecar
     - apple pencil drawing…?